2021 New Dracaena White Jewel Care Guide for Beginners

 Dracaena Deremensis Overview

 The Dracaena White Jewel is part of the family Asparagaceae.
 This plant is native to tropical and subtropical climates.
-They are easily recognizable for their striking white and green striped leaves, which has a subtle arrow shape to them.
+They are easily recognizable for their striking white and green striped leaves, which have a subtle arrow shape to them.
 Follow the rest of this guide for more of how to properly care for this beautiful home addition.

 Looking for more beginner plants that are easy to start your home’s indoor garden?
 Read our No Fuss Plants guide for a few more ideas of easy starter plants!